RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Posting or sharing content related to sensitive events**
 - **Mocking or reenacting tragic incidents**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-**FAIRNESS AND TRANSPARENCY**

-**Our community values transparency and fairness in all interactions.
-To maintain this ethos, the following is strictly prohibited:**
+**FAIRNESS AND TRANSPARENCY - Our community values transparency and fairness in all interactions.
+To maintain this ethos, the following is not allowed:**

 **Scamming - Any attempts to deceive or defraud members through scams are strictly prohibited, including:**
 - **Misleading members into fraudulent schemes**